 Wax finish does have its limitations and is not ideal for every situation.
 Wax is relatively slippery and should not be used in commercial applications.
 It's also susceptible to water spots, so it may not be ideal in a kitchen.
 Because it tends to crystallize and yellow, wax is also not recommended on a white stained or maple floor.

 Another way to achieve an old-world, low luster look is to use natural penetrating oils such as tung, linseed and lemon oil.
 Similar to wax, these finishes have been used for years to seal and protect wood.
 While they are a popular choice to finish furniture, they also have specialized applications for hardwood floors.
 These all-natural finishes give the eco-minded consumer another alternative to synthetic finishes.
-The fumes from these products are minimal, and lemon oil actually has a pleasant odor.
+The odors from these products are minimal, and lemon oil actually has a pleasant odor.
 Because oils show the grain of the wood and produce a matte finish, they are another option for the consumer who wants to avoid the plastic look of some synthetic finishes.
 Oil finishes may also be the answer to finishing some exotic species, such as teak, that can be temperamental with urethane finishes.

 These user-friendly finishes are fast and easy to apply.
 Simply wipe the oil on with a rag, wait for it to dry and buff out the final coat.
 You want to apply enough oil to penetrate through the wood, but too many coats of oil can gather dirt and be more susceptible to scratch and scuff marks.
 And, unlike wax, penetrating oil takes longer to dry, so if a heavy coat of oil is applied, it could take several days before the floor is ready for heavy foot traffic.